-We at Oxford Computer Group Worldwide, trading as OCG Learning and Oxford Computer Training, are committed to protecting the privacy of our website users, customers and prospective customers.
+We at Oxford Computer Group Worldwide, trading as Oxford Computer Training and Oxford Computer Group UK, are committed to protecting the privacy of our website users, customers and prospective customers.

 - We will never sell, rent or otherwise disclose your personal data to any third party except where it is necessary to provide you with services you have requested, and only then for that purpose.

 - We will protect your personal data against loss and unauthorised access using appropriate security measures.

 - You can unsubscribe from marketing communications at any time, either by clicking the unsubscribe button at the bottom of marketing emails, or by sending an email to firstname.lastname@example.org.

 - You can ask us to let you know what personal information we hold about you, and ask for it to be deleted.